navono/libuv-sample/ReadMe.txt

-a simple sample of libuv library.
+a sample of libuv library.